kwur/new-kwur-site/_posts/2009-11-16-bar-b-q-killers-reissued.md

 ---
 <div class="pf-content">
   <p>
-    I&#8217;ve spoken highly of Athens, GA based Bar-B-Q Killers <a href="http://www.kwur.com/blog/2009/05/atlanta-ga-insideout-full-length.html">before</a>.
+    I’ve spoken highly of Athens, GA based Bar-B-Q Killers <a href="http://www.kwur.com/blog/2009/05/atlanta-ga-insideout-full-length.html">before</a>.
 Well, it seems that someone (Mike Turner and Gordon Lamb) has finally stepped up to get their one and only album, <span style="font-style: italic;">Comely</span>, properly remastered and reissued (with bonus tracks too).
   </p>

   <p>